 1. Planning: The planning stage is the first stage of penetration testing.
 It involves defining the scope of the test, identifying the objectives, and selecting the tools and techniques that will be used.

-2. Reconnaissance: The reconnaissance stage involves gathering information about the system or network being tested.
-This includes identifying the IP addresses, network topology, and operating systems.
+2. Reconnaissance: The reconnaissance stage involves gathering information about the system or network being tested, including the IP addresses, network topology, and operating systems.

 3. Scanning: The scanning stage involves using automated tools to discover vulnerabilities in the system or network being tested.
 This includes port scanning, vulnerability scanning, and service detection.

-4. Gaining Access: The gaining access stage involves exploiting vulnerabilities that have been discovered to gain access to the system or network being tested.
+4. Gaining Access: The gaining access stage involves exploiting vulnerabilities discovered to access the system or network being tested.

 5. Maintaining Access: The maintaining access stage involves maintaining access to the system or network being tested.
 This includes creating backdoors, establishing persistent connections, and escalating privileges.

-6. Analysis: The analysis stage involves analyzing the data that has been gathered during the penetration testing process.
+6. Analysis: The analysis stage involves analyzing the data gathered during the penetration testing.
 This includes analyzing logs, network traffic, and system configurations.

-7. Reporting: The reporting stage involves presenting the findings of the penetration test to the system or network owner.
-This includes a detailed report of the vulnerabilities that have been discovered, along with recommendations for improving the security of the system or network.
+7. Reporting: The reporting stage involves presenting the penetration test findings to the system or network owner.
+This includes a detailed report of the vulnerabilities discovered, along with recommendations for improving the system or network’s security.

 Tools Used in Penetration Testing